IBM Db2 for z/OS Developer Extension

 This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases, including the latest SQL enhancements that were introduced with Db2 13 for z/OS.
 It includes basic productivity features that make it easier to write SQL, such as:

-See the Features section for more details and examples.
+See the Key features section for more details and examples.

 Table of contents

 Privacy notice for feedback

 Db2 Developer Extension is provided free of charge, but we ask you to provide us feedback via the various means available, such as submitting an issue in our GitHub repository, submitting review comments in the VS Code Marketplace, and keeping the built-in telemetry and crash reports enabled.

 This extension uses Microsoft VS Code's Telemetry solution, which collects telemetry data that is used to help understand how to improve the product.
 While we appreciate the insights this data provides, we also know that not everyone wants to send usage data.
 You can disable telemetry as described in Disable Telemetry Reporting.
 You can also read IBM's General Privacy Statement to learn more about our policies.

 This current release of Db2 Developer Extension will collect anonymous data for the following events: